 4 June 2020 at 09:00 AM (Montreal time)

 Registration is now closed.
-Recording is now available here.
+Recording is

 Until just recently, the aviation community was facing major challenges in order to find ways to adapt to the rapid pace of new technologies, as well as the need to provide an effective oversight by the Civil Aviation Authorities.
 For over a decade, regional collaboration through such mechanisms as Regional Safety Oversight Organizations (RSOOs), and COSCAPs have been effective in supporting States with these challenges, thus strengthening global aviation safety as a whole.